SHSGames/shsgames.github.io/README.md

 4. Production versions not served from `http://localhost/` will redirect to HTTPS so it is required for professional production enviroments.

 5. Production builds have an agressive caching algorithm.
 Even if the server is shut down, it will display SHSGames.
-You can use the Update option in the settings menu and disable service workers to prevent this.
+You can use the `Clear cache` option in the settings menu and disable service workers to prevent this.